 Bone marrow tests are usually done for cancers that are most likely to affect the bone marrow, such as:

-But it can be done for any type of cancer if your doctor thinks your bone marrow could contain cancer cells, or needs to rule this out for any reason.
+But it can be done for any type of cancer.
+This is usually if your doctor thinks your bone marrow could contain cancer cells, or they need to rule this out for any reason.